All Collections

 (b) a loading of 25% of that rate.

-Under the Professional Employees Award, Casuals are entitled to a loaded rate at the multiplier of 1.25%.
 Casual loading in Tanda is applied using the multiplier method.

-The base hourly rate is always expressed as 1.25x on the timesheet and, where applicable, penalty rates are expressed with the additional casual loading amount.
+The base hourly rate is always expressed as 1.25x on the timesheet and where applicable, penalty rates are expressed with the additional casual loading amount:

 Paying Higher Base Rates